cavalo-mORTO/kore_mustach/README.md

 ```
 to link your assets/* with their respective file names.

+## Lambda support

+A lambda must be defined as a string consisting exclusively of "(=>)" in the hash.

 ## Integration with TinyExpr

 This implementation includes support for [TinyExpr](https://github.com/codeplea/tinyexpr).

 Just put your expression in the mustache tag.